Stock Certificate Template, Free Download 2026

 Authorized Signatures

 Stock certificates must be signed by at least two corporate officers, typically the president (or CEO) and the secretary (or treasurer).
+The issuance should be authorized through a board resolution.
 Under UCC Article 8, the signatures authenticate the certificate as a valid security.

 Transfer Restrictions and Legends